 What is the difference between expungement and nondisclosure?

-> If you believe your arrest, or criminal record is holding you back, there are methods of preventing an employer or landlord from accessing this information.
+If you believe your arrest, or criminal record is holding you back, there are methods of preventing an employer or landlord from accessing this information.
 One way is through the expungement process, while the other is by using an order of nondisclosure.
-Before starting either process, you need to hire an attorney who is familiar with these types of processes and you should understand the differences between the two.
+Before starting either process, you should hire an attorney who is familiar with Texas expunction law and court procedure.

-> Expungement is a legal process which allows you to clear your criminal record.
+Expungement is a legal process which allows you to clear your criminal record.
 When a record is expunged, it is completely destroyed.
 This allows you to answer NO to any question about whether you have a criminal record.
 Expungement is available to those who:

 - Were arrested without being charged

 - Were arrested and charged with certain alcohol-related charges